Denya-k/denya-k/README.md

 ### 🌱 Responsibilities

-- Project Managing, Team Lead, Develop full project from wireframe with high-quality code.
+- Full stack developer across frontend and backend, Develop full project from wireframe with high-quality code.
 - Well-Structured and maintainable application development based on flexible workflow.
 - 24/7 Support with perfect communication and flexible on any Time-Zone.
 - Creativity Idea Suggestion.